 Hunting Cross Hair Colors

-When you’re in a shooting stance, press space to crouch.
+Press Space to crouch.
 When you’re crouched, your range is dramatically increased.
 It’s also my belief that your crit rate is higher while crouched, but I don’t have any data to prove that so it remains tin foil for now.

 While crouched, you need to watch out for any rocks or stumps in front of you.
 Because you’re lower to the ground, it’s possible to shoot the ground instead of your target.